-What Are the Best Things to Do in Kailua, Hawaii?
+8 of the Best Things to Do in Kailua

 Are you looking to explore Hawaii off the beaten path?
 Located on the windward side of Oahu, the town of Kailua is one of Hawaii’s best-kept secrets.
 In addition to lush rainforests and beautiful beaches, this hidden gem offers a quiet escape from the hustle and bustle of the island’s larger cities.
-If you’re looking to break free from the crowds of tourists and experience your vacation to the fullest, you must plan a visit!
-We’ve put together a list of the best things to do in Kailua to help you plan your trip.
-Check it out and make sure to request access to our complimentary Vacation Guide for more great tips about things to see and do in Oahu!
+To help you plan, we’ve compiled a complete list of the best things to do in Kailua.
+From secret beaches to waterfall hikes, there’s so much to do when you visit Kailua.
+What will you explore?

-While there are many great beaches on Oahu, Lanikai beach is consistently rated number one.
+While there are many great beaches on Oahu, Lanikai beach is the best.
 The name Lanikai means “heavenly sea,” and this beach absolutely lives up to its name.
-Miles and miles of tranquil blue water reach as far as the eye can see, and tall palm trees line the half-mile stretch of shoreline.
+Miles of tranquil blue water reaches as far as the eye can see, and tall palm trees line the half-mile stretch of shoreline.
 There are no posted signs leading to Lanikai Beach, but there are several beach access points located off Mokumanu Drive.

 Maunawili Falls is another great hike to add to your Oahu itinerary.
-The moderate hike winds through the lush jungle, leading to a thundering waterfall and a great swimming hole.
-On any given day, you may see brave souls jumping from the waterfall into the pool below (jump at your own risk).
+This moderate hike winds through the jungle, leading to a waterfall and a great swimming hole.
 Make sure to wear great hiking shoes, as you’ll be traversing muddy areas, large tree roots, and rocky streams.
 Don’t forget to bring your camera!
 Afterward, be sure to try a few of these other amazing waterfall hikes on Oahu.

 When searching for things to do in Kailua Kona, kayaking to the Mokuleia Islands should be at the top of your list!
 Nicknamed by locals as “The Mokes,” these two islets are located just a few miles off the shoreline of Lanikai Beach and Kailua Beach Park.
 The island on the right is closed to the public.
 However, the one on the left is a great spot for kayaking, paddleboarding, snorkeling, cliff-jumping, or simply lounging on the powder-soft sand.